 Fast forward 46 years since Dwayne Douglas Johnson was born on May 2, 1972 in Haward, California, and you have the athlete and celebrity with the best odds to win the 2020 United States Presidential Election.

-It might seem crazy, but The Rock meets the requirements to become POTUS: He’s a natural born citizen of the United States, has been a resident for 14 years and is over 35 years of age.
+It might seem crazy, but Dwayne Johnson meets the requirements to become POTUS: He?s a natural born, American citizen, has been a resident for 14 years and is over 35 years of age.

-Sure, that doesn’t mean he will win or even run.
-With President Donald Trump (2/1), Kamala Harris (6/1), Beto O’Rourke (8/1), Joe Biden (14/1), Bernie Sanders (16/1), Mike Pence (20/1) and Elizabeth Warren (20/1) having the greatest odds, it would be hard to imagine a professional wrestler turned movie blockbuster actor to sit in the Oval Office.
+Sure, that doesn?t mean he will win or even run.
+With President Donald Trump (2/1), Kamala Harris (6/1), Beto O?Rourke (8/1), Joe Biden (14/1), Bernie Sanders (16/1), Mike Pence (20/1) and Elizabeth Warren (20/1) having the greatest odds, it would be hard to imagine a professional wrestler turned movie blockbuster actor to beat out legitimate presidential candidates and win the Oval Office.

 However, to say only 16 people in the entire have greater odds to become President should be one heckuva accomplishment for Johnson.